entiros/starlify-wso2-connector/README.md

-# Starlify connector for mule gateway
+# Starlify connector for wso2 gateway
 Exports the wso2 api details to starlify as Service, System and Flow.

 ## Dependencies